THE MOST REVOLTING FOODS FROM AROUND THE GLOBE

 Tuna Eyeballs, fish markets, Japan

 Top it up with an OCTOPUS or VIPER ICE CREAM and rinse it all down with TURTLE BLOOD SAKE – yum!
 If you are still hungry though feel free to add the popular WASP CRACKERS.
-Other favourites are FUGU (made of the lethally poisonous pufferfish), SHIOKARA (fermented stewed mix of seafood swimming in a viscous fishy souce) & SHIRAKO (fish sperm), and if you have been to Japan before you know what are these dishes about.
+Other favourites are FUGU (made of the lethally poisonous pufferfish), SHIOKARA (fermented stewed mix of seafood swimming in a viscous fishy sauce) & SHIRAKO (fish sperm), and if you have been to Japan before you know what are these dishes about.
 If you are a male you might also know that they are best to be eaten with HABUSHU – snake sake!
 The ladies will appreciate the famous PIG PLACENTA JELLY DRINK – it is magically supposed to make you more beautiful.

 KOREAN SANNAKJI is surely not much less bizarre: raw octopus is eaten while the animal`s tentacles are still moving even after being chopped (in fact the half-alive octopus caused a number of deaths in the past as it got stuck in a person`s throat).
 Meals like CAT & DOG STEW and BOILED WORM PUPAE do naturally not surprise anymore.